meji92/PLCinoOO/README.md

-PLCino Object is the object oriented version of plcino.
+PLCinoOO is the object oriented version of plcino.
 With this version you can run multiple PLCinos

 PLCino simulate a simple PLC with an arduino driving digital (analog not yet) inputs and outputs